-- 9.1.
-The curriculum in the Foundation Stage is determined by pupil levels of development, as required by the EYFS Statutory Framework 2021 in each of the Prime and Specific areas of learning. - 9.2.
-In Key stages 1 and 2, the curriculum broadly follows the National Curriculum as well as preparing the pupils, as appropriate, for 11+ and other entrance examinations set by their future schools and sat in Year 6, whether for places in Year 7 or in Year 9. - 9.3.
-At Key Stage 3, the curriculum provided caters for the needs of each of the pupils, preparing them, as appropriate, for the CE examinations, the Heath Mount Libellum, examinations for any senior school, scholarships applied for and/or for the entrance examinations set by certain senior schools during those years. - 9.4.
-The ultimate goal is to prepare pupils for their transition to their senior schools and life beyond the classroom, developing their understanding of the wider national and global community. - 9.5.
-Each curriculum area is managed by a Cby the HoDs with input from the Head of Pre-Prep and the Pre-Prep teaching staff and at Key Stage 2/3, a HoD.
+- The curriculum in the Foundation Stage is determined by pupil levels of development, as required by the EYFS Statutory Framework 2021 in each of the Prime and Specific areas of learning. - In Key stages 1 and 2, the curriculum broadly follows the National Curriculum as well as preparing the pupils, as appropriate, for 11+ and other entrance examinations set by their future schools and sat in Year 6, whether for places in Year 7 or in Year 9. - At Key Stage 3, the curriculum provided caters for the needs of each of the pupils, preparing them, as appropriate, for the CE examinations, the Heath Mount Libellum, examinations for any senior school, scholarships applied for and/or for the entrance examinations set by certain senior schools during those years. - The ultimate goal is to prepare pupils for their transition to their senior schools and life beyond the classroom, developing their understanding of the wider national and global community. - Each curriculum area is managed by the Heads of Department with input from the Head of Pre-Prep and the Pre-Prep teaching staff and at Key Stage 2/3, a HoD.
 The HoD is responsible for maintaining an up-to-date Handbook and a Scheme of Work, providing long term and medium-term plans.
 Day-to-day planning is the responsibility of the teachers.

-10.Total Teaching Time
+10. Total Teaching Time